Rasamune/oop-game-show-app/README.md

  ---

- Added extra styling to the app\
+ Added extra styling to the app
  - Added extra "Video Games" header to game & overlay
  - Changed font of new title, "TITLE HUNTER", to Oswald
  - Added white bar to highlight winning/losing conditions
  - Start Game Button updates to "Play Again" upon winning, and "Try Again" upon losing
+ - Added "Press Enter" subtitle on overlay
+ - Fixed margin so page no longer displayed the scroll bar